Some people say New York is the center of the Universe, and that all good things run through this city, and it alone.

-Even if you don’t buy that at all, it’s one of the finest destination choices you can possibly make, thanks to a food scene which needs no introduction, jaw dropping views from any vantage point and ever changing neighbourhoods with character unlike anywhere else in the world.
+Even if you don’t buy that at all, it’s still one of the finest destination choices you can possibly make, thanks to a dining scene which needs no introduction, jaw dropping views from any vantage point and the ever changing little neighborhoods with character unlike anywhere else in the world.

-There are times of year, where much like European capitols, the only people who are actually in New York City are tourists, people who make money from tourists and people without enough vacation time to escape the city.
+There are times of year, where much like European capitols, the only people who are actually in New York City are tourists, people who make money from said tourists and people without enough vacation time to escape the city.

 Outside of arctic circles, or Chicago, few places on earth rip through your layers and leave a bone tingling chill the way New York does in peak winter.
 In summer, it’s the same on the opposite end of the spectrum.
 The temperature may not be as warm as Dubai statistically, but with humidity near 100%, it sure can feel worse.

-If you don’t mind the chill, you can justify heading to New York in the lead up to December holidays, from November through December for ice skating, post Thanksgiving sales, Home Alone romance and all that good stuff, but that’s only if you’re ready to tough out the cold.
-If you do, go in early December when flights are cheapest.
+If you don’t mind the chill, you can justify heading to New York in the lead up to December holidays for some iconic snaps from November through December.
+It’s never a bad time to go, for ice skating, post Thanksgiving sales, Home Alone romance and all that good stuff, but that’s only if you’re ready to tough out the cold and plan accordingly.